 - No serious misdemeanor arrests within one year of application

 Limited Space & Commitment

-Due to the limited space in each academy class, participants must be able to commit to attending each week within the 16-week program.
+Due to the limited space in each academy class, participants must be able to commit to attending each week within the 14-week program.
 Students cannot select certain classes in the program to attend.
-In addition, due to the quick pace of the classes, they will begin promptly at 6:30 p.m. each night.
+Additionally, due to the quick pace of the classes, they will begin promptly at 6:30 p.m. each night.